CS3398-Europa-Six/CS3398--Europa--S2018/README.md

 # CS3398--Europa--S2018

+Supercharged is currently in its alpha state:

+Version 0.0.0\n\n

-To install this:
+To install this:\n\n

-Clone repo
+Clone repo\n
-Make sure you have Node and NPM installed
+Make sure you have Node and NPM installed\n
-Hit dat npm install in your console
+Execute command: npm install in your console\n
-Do npm start
+Execute command: npm start\n
-Or optionally if you have Angular CLI
+Optionally if Angular CLI is installed,\n
-Do ng serve
+Execute command: ng serve\n
+Browse to localhost:4200\n